ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 		alert("Hi I am anonymous callback function");
 	});
 	```
-The best way to make a decision for using anonymous function is to ask the following question:
+The best way to make a decision for using anonymous function is to ask the following soru:

  Will the function which I am going to define, be used anywhere else?

-If your answer is yes then go and create named function rather anonymous function.
+If your Cevap is yes then go and create named function rather anonymous function.

 **Advantage of using anonymous function:**